-UCSB CAPS offers Attention-Deficit/Hyperactivity Disorder (ADHD) Screening Evaluations which entail:
+UCSB CAPS offers Attention-Deficit/Hyperactivity Disorder (ADHD) Evaluations for UCSB students which entail:

-• A comprehensive diagnostic interview (this may take more than one meeting)
+• A 2hr comprehensive diagnostic interview (may take more than one meeting)

 • Gathering collateral information regarding childhood history, behavior, and functioning from someone who knew you before the age of 12